petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-However, one could argue that delivering a fully reproducible project along with a paper provides a working template for the next study.
+However, one could argue that delivering a fully reproducible project along with a paper provides a working template for the next study, effectively reducing that iteration time.
 If CR practices mean that it's easy to get setup and run, and again, the thing actually works, perhaps the next study can be done much more quickly.